papandreou/serializeasync/README.md

 serialized('blabla', function () {});
 ```

-You can also control set the concurrency level to more than one:
+You can also set the concurrency level to more than one:

 ```javascript
 var serialized = serializeAsync(cannotRunInParallel, {maxConcurrency: 4});